gtxaspec/wz_flash-helper/docs/README_switch_fw.md

 switch_fw_to="stock"
 ```

-**IMPORTANT:** DO NOT DISCONNECT POWER when switch firmware operation is going on.
+**WARNING:** DO NOT DISCONNECT POWER when switch firmware operation is going on.
 This would brick your camera.

 Conditions for switch firmware operation to work:
 1. Current firmware type must be different from `restore_fw_type` value